GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 > The OLED needs to be as flush to the PCB as possible to fit under the switchplate.

-You need to remove the plastic part from the headers, which is usually attached to the OLED, while keeping the pins.
-For me the easiest way is to use flush cutters to snap the plastic in half, which lets you remove the parts easily.
+You need to remove the plastic part, which is usually attached to the OLED, from the headers, while keeping the pins.
+For me the easiest way is to use flush cutters to snap the plastic in half, which allows you to remove the parts easily.
 You probably need to bend the pins back in place after doing this.

 ![OLED pin split](/docs/images/buildguide/OLED_split.jpg)